 - Click Unshelve.

-As of Helix server 2013.1, you can submit shelved files directly.
+You can submit shelved files directly.

 If a pending changelist includes non-shelved files or a checked-out stream along with shelved files, you must first revert the non-shelved files or the checked-out stream or move them to another changelist.